 Demonstrate proficiency in two modern research languages, French and German, by passing a reading and translation examination.
-See page 13 for more information on language requirements and examination procedures.

-\Students working in ancient languages must pass an examination in the language of their primary source original language texts.
-This is in addition to the modern research language examinations (French and German) and must be completed prior to comprehensive exams.
+Students working in ancient languages must pass tw

+o examinations in the languages of their primary source original language texts.
+These are in addition to the modern research language examinations (French and German) and must be completed prior to comprehensive exams.